FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

             where:<br>
                     C is the Courant number (C ≤ 1.0) Δx is the square grid element width.<br>
-                    V is the computed average cross section velocity.<br>
+                    V is the computed average cross-section velocity.<br>
                     β is a coefficient (e.g. 5/3 for a wide channel) but is seldom used c is the computed wave celerity.

    The Courant coefficient C may vary from 0.2 to 0.9 depending on the size of the grid element and floodwave velocity.